jedi453/Add_Template_Page_to_PDF/README.md

 ## How to update the script
 ---------
+- If you're coming from a version that didn't ask you to make a `~/Templates` link, please follow the setup process again, starting at step 3.
-Open Termux and run the command: `curl -o ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap' && chmod 0700 ~/bin/pdf-ap || echo FAILED`
+- Otherwise, open Termux and run the command: `curl -o ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap' && chmod 0700 ~/bin/pdf-ap || echo FAILED`

 ### Hopes for Future Updates
 ---------------